 works a scientist at ABB Corporate Research, where her main research area is industrial user experience and especially mobile human-computer interaction.
 She is involved in conducting user studies and designing concepts for several different industrial domains, including maritime and process automation.
 Elina’s background is in mobile industry as she earlier worked at Nokia as a researcher and her PhD thesis outlined design implications for mobile user interfaces of Internet services.
 In 2010, Elina worked as a visiting researcher in the Future Interaction Technologies Lab in Swansea University, UK.

-is a part of the involve group and is working as a PhD student in design research.
+Elsa is working as a PhD student in research through design.
 She is an industrial designer with a MFA in interaction design from Umeå Institute of design.
-Her research interests involve dilemmas such as perceptions of temporality, rhythm, pulse and memory.
-She is also interested in how to motivate people to reflect upon and (maybe) change their behavior in everyday life and she is involved in developing aesthetic reasoning and video as design research methods.
-She used to live by the Norwegian Sea working as a freelance musician around the Nordic countries.
-Then she decided to change her main profession from music to architecture, industrial design and now design research.
-Her work is currently focusing in the projects ”Affective Health” and ”Re-Mobiling, Breaking apart time and technology”.
+Her research interests involve dilemmas such as perceptions of temporal changes and events.
+She is also interested in how to motivate people to reflect upon and (maybe) change their behavior.
+She used to live by the Norwegian Sea working as a musician but decided to change her main profession from music to architecture, industrial design and now design research.
+Her work is currently focusing in the touching time project within SOMA.

 is a Innovation Project manager, Future Home IKEA of Sweden, M.Sc Techn...+